-- Staff trainings and/or train the trainer model for parent and family engagement - Annual Title I Meeting and other LEA provided parent and family engagement resources

-- New staff and continuing education training - District parent and family engagement coordinator support - Information on school website.
+- Staff training and/or training the trainer model for parent and family engagement - Annual Title I Meeting and other LEA provided parent and family engagement resources - New staff and continuing education training - District parent and family engagement coordinator support - Information on the school website.
 Please attach the School-Parent Compact to this document.